 - CON: Confusing for new arrivals to navigate

-Tokyo is considered the world’s largest metropolis by some measures and this can be overwhelming to visitors and newly arrived expats.
-Crowds are unavoidable during rush hour and battling through the hustle and bustle can seem nightmarish.
-But by taking a train or the subway during off-peak times, an expat can easily begin to orientate themselves.
-Thanks to maps and signs in multiple languages, including English, and apps such as Google Maps, getting lost need not be a major concern in the long run.
+Tokyo is considered the world's largest metropolis by some measures, which can be overwhelming to visitors and newly arrived expats.
+Crowds are unavoidable during rush hour, and battling the hustle and bustle can seem nightmarish.
+A newly arrived expat can begin to orient themselves by taking a train or the subway during off-peak times.
+Thanks to maps and signs in multiple languages, including English, and apps such as Google Maps, getting lost need not be a significant concern in the long run.

 Cost of living in Tokyo

 - CON: Expensive city

 The cost of living in Tokyo consistently ranks among the highest in the world.
-While an expat’s salary may appear lucrative, they will have to ensure it will be able to support all their expenses, especially rent and, for families with school-aged children, international school fees.
+While an expat's salary may appear lucrative, they will have to ensure it can support all their expenses, especially rent and, for families with school-aged children, international school fees.

 + PRO: Healthcare-related savings